HyBattNet: Hybrid Framework for Predicting the Remaining Useful Life of Lithium-Ion Batteries: Proposed Method

-For RUL prediction, each input sample comprises data from 10 uniformly spaced cycles selected within a 30-cycle window (i.e., one cycle every three cycles), following the strategy in~\cite{ma2022real}.
-The resulting input sample is:
+The fused feature matrices \(\mathcal{F}^{(\cdot)}\) from 10 uniformly spaced cycles within a 30-cycle window (i.e., one every three cycles) are combined to form a input sample, following the strategy in~\cite{ma2022real}.
+The resulting input tensor is